 In general, the fewer decisions you have to make during the day, the better.
 Research shows that, without a plan, a lot of time is wasted in the decision-making process that happens between tasks.
 Make your decisions (create your plan) at the end of the day before or first thing in the morning (at home, before you’ve reached the office).

-This is an excerpt from the special report, “Time Management for Admins” available exclusively to members of the Career Resource Library.
+This is an excerpt from the special report, “Time Management for Admins” available exclusively to members of the Career Success Library.